-- 4.1.1 The Emergency Hormonal Contraception Service works to improve sexual health by: - Providing good local access to emergency contraception and sexual health advice for women who have had unprotected sex in order to reduce unintended pregnancy. - Increasing knowledge, especially among young people, of the availability and effectiveness of emergency contraception. - Referring clients, especially those from groups with poorer sexual health outcomes, into mainstream contraceptive services for regular contraception advice and services. - Increasing the knowledge of risks associated with sexually transmitted infections (STIs) and providing young people under the age of 25 with a Chlamydia testing kit and a supply of free condoms (see separate Chlamydia Testing & Condom Distribution Service Specification) - Signposting clients who have been at risk of STIs to local sexual health services for STI testing & treatment (e.g. Level 3 integrated sexual health service or GP). - Strengthening the local network of contraceptive and sexual health services in order to provide improved access to local services.
+4.1.1 The Emergency Hormonal Contraception Service works to improve sexual health by:

+- Providing good local access to emergency contraception and sexual health advice for women who have had unprotected sex in order to reduce unintended pregnancy. - Increasing knowledge, especially among young people, of the availability and effectiveness of emergency contraception. - Referring clients, especially those from groups with poorer sexual health outcomes, into mainstream contraceptive services for regular contraception advice and services. - Increasing the knowledge of risks associated with sexually transmitted infections (STIs) and signposting young people under the age of 25 to local sexual health services, including the availability of STI home-sampling services and free condoms. - Strengthening the local network of contraceptive and sexual health services in order to provide improved access to local services.